joshburgess/tagged-ts/README.md

 ## Coming Soon

-More tests, better test coverage & documentation, and more features are coming soon.
+Better documentation and more features are coming soon.